Workforce Training for Healthcare Careers

 - Healthcare Provider Cardiopulmonary Resuscitation (CPR)

-This course meets the requirements for recognition as a basic life support rescuer for healthcare providers by the American Heart Association (AHA).
-It's intended for those entering, or currently working in, all healthcare settings.
-After successfully completing this course, you'll receive a certification in basic life support CPR and credit for 4.5 contact hours.
+This course meets the requirements for recognition as a basic life support rescuer for healthcare providers by the American Heart Association (AHA) and is intended for those entering, or currently working in, all healthcare settings.
+After successfully completing this course, you will receive a certification in basic life support CPR and credit for 4.0 contact hours.

 - Electrocardiogram (EKG) Technician Training